Message from Henry Lee, Jassim M. Jaidah Director, ENRP

 The Environment and Natural Resources Program's mandate is to conduct policy-relevant research at the regional, national, international, and global level, and through its outreach initiatives to make its products available to decision-makers, scholars, and interested citizens.

 Over the past 30 years environmental policy has changed dramatically.
-Today it is an integral part of energy policy, economic development, and transportation programs.
+Today it is an integral part of energy policy, economic development, and security.
 Security means not only protection from military aggression, but also maintenance of adequate supplies of food and water, and the protection of public health.
 These problems cannot be addressed from one discipline or from the perspective of one issue or one country.
 The world of the future will demand the integration of multiple needs and values across both disciplinary and geographic boundaries.

-There are other programs with a strong environmental or energy component at the Kennedy School.
+There are other programs with a strong environmental or energy component at the Haravrd Kennedy School.
 ENRP works closely with these programs, as well as with the Harvard University Center for the Environment.
-Much of our recent work has been through two major projects that we oversee in partnership with the Science Technology Innovation Program (STPP).
+Much of our recent work has been through projects that we oversee in partnership with the Science Technology Innovation Program (STPP).
 We also have active linkages to scholarly research programs both in the United States and abroad.
 Finally, our core faculty remain involved in myriad committees and studies at the highest levels of government, including the President's Council of Advisors on Science and Technology, the Environmental Protection Agency's Science Advisory Committee, the Heinz Center, and the National Academy of Sciences.